 The City provides community services and infrastructure in support of a sustainable, livable City.
-The City’s environmental commitment is established through the integration of sustainability throughout the OCP, and is further reflected in Council’s Corporate Strategic Plan, Energy Policy and Climate Action Reserve Fund Management Policy.
+The City’s environmental commitment is established through the integration of sustainability throughout the Official Community Plan, and is further reflected in Council’s Corporate Strategic Plan, Energy Policy and Climate Action Reserve Fund Management Policy.
 Sustainability provides significant benefits for Abbotsford residents, including environmental stewardship and environmental self-sufficiency.

 Watercourses & Wildlife